Therapy For Infidelity

 A recent study found that infidelity can enhance depressive symptoms, lower self-esteem, and create remorse in the unfaithful partner.
 In addition, the study found that infidelity may leave some people at risk of turning toward coping mechanisms like substance use or unprotected sex.

-For individuals who have compulsive sexual habits, or a sexual addiction, the act of cheating may also lead to intense feelings of disgust or shame in the aftermath of an affair to cheating.
+For individuals who have compulsive sexual habits, or a sexual addiction, the act of infidelity may also lead to intense feelings of disgust or shame in the aftermath of an affair.
 (Note: The terms "sex addiction" or "sex addicts" aren't officially recognized terms.
 However, the World Health Organization has "compulsive sexual behavior disorder" as an official diagnosis, which has the same traits and behaviors associated with being a "sex addict".)

 Regardless of the circumstances surrounding an affair, recovery may be overwhelming for those involved, profoundly affecting one's mental health, and emotional and sexual well-being.